williamverdolini/williamverdolini.github.com/_posts/fastcatalog/2015-06-14-fastcatalog-sql2nosql.md

 ###Migration Logic

-The generic (very simple) approach of migration is:
+The generic ("fluent" and very simple) migration's logic is:

 <script type="syntaxhighlighter" class="brush: csharp">
 <![CDATA[
 new Migrator<NoSQLClient>()
 		.Initialize()
-.Execute();
+		.Execute()
+		.PostMigration();
 ]]></script>

 In this way, it is possibile to create specific NoSQLClient having:

 -	Initialization step to initialize client and database settings
 -	Execution step having the XML-to-JSON mapping of a product and calls to specific driver for bulk insert logic.
-If needed, we can have some “post-migration” logic (e.g. for add some indexes)
+- Post-migration step to create additional indexes or whatever

 The generic migration logic is here: